benzookapi/shopify-barebone-app-sample/README.md

 Or

-`you can install to your development stores from the app settings in partner dashboard.`
+you can install to your development stores from the app `Overview` in your partner dashboard.

 # How to update
 - For server side update (`app.js` or `views` in Koa), run the start command (`npm run start`) again works.
 Some cloud services like Render enables it with `git commit & git push`.